 The following list of requirements, although extensive, is not exhaustive and is intended to provide interested Respondents with sufficient basic information to submit proposals meeting minimum requirements but is not intended to limit a proposal's content or exclude any relevant or essential information.
 Proposals should address the entire scope of services requested.
-In addition, proposals should demonstrate responsiveness to findings contained in the external Curriculum Review and Analysis described in Section 2.0, Background.

-In this RFP, Curricular and Instructional Materials are defined to be the comprehensive curricula and materials needed for the total instructional experience for all diploma-bound learners in every classroom, aligned to the State Standards.
-Materials should utilize current evidence-based and research-based practices; align to State Standards in preparation for increased achievement on the mathematics Pennsylvania System of School Assessments (PSSA), Algebra Keystone Exams, and other measures of college and career readiness; and provide explicit instruction of key shifts in daily lesson materials as outlined by the State Standards.
+In this RFP, Curricular and Instructional Materials are defined to be the comprehensive curricula and materials needed for the total instructional experience for all diploma-bound learners in every classroom, aligned to the PA Core Standards when appropriate.
+Materials should utilize current evidence-based and research-based practices; align to PA Core Standards in preparation for increased achievement on the Algebra Keystone Exams and other measures of college and career readiness; and provide explicit instruction of key shifts in daily lesson materials as outlined by the PA Core Standards.